 Mean Time to Resolve (MTTR)

 What is your team’s average response time to a cyber assault once they become aware of it?
 A good indicator of how well your incident response plan is being implemented.
+Adopting react best practices in your development process can contribute to the overall security of your systems, just as monitoring cybersecurity metrics does.

 Mean Time to Contain (MTTC)